Phillip Barnett

-Phillip Barnett (born June 3, 1990) is an American football wide receiver for the San Antonio Gunslingers of the National Arena League (NAL).
-He previously played for the Washington Valor of the Arena Football League (AFL) and played college football at the University of Toledo.
+Phillip Barnett (born June 3, 1990) is an American football wide receiver.
+He played college football at the University of Toledo.

 College career

 Barnett signed a letter of intent with the University of Toledo to play football, however he never appeared in a single game for the Rockets.

 Professional career

 Cincinnati Commandos

 Barnett signed with the Cincinnati Commandos of the Continental Indoor Football League (CIFL).
 Barnett helped the Commandos to an undefeated 2011 season, winning the 2011 CIFL Championship Game.
 Barnett returned to the Commandos in 2012, helping the Commandos claim another championship, this time in the Ultimate Indoor Football League (UIFL).

 Texas Revolution

 In 2013, the Commandos folded, and Barnett followed head coach Billy Back to the Texas Revolution of the Indoor Football League (IFL).

 Nashville Venom

 In 2014, Barnett once again followed head coach Billy Back, this time to the Nashville Venom of the Professional Indoor Football League (PIFL).
 Barnett was named the Offensive Player of the Year in the PIFL, helping the Venom to a 10-2 record, and a PIFL Championship.